FSfarhaan/Smart-Delivery-Management-System/README.md

 ## 📢 Contributing

 I welcome contributions!
 Feel free to submit issues or pull requests to improve this project.
+PS: This project was a nightmare.
+It's my first time using Typescript and it really gave me a lot of pain while resolving the errors😅.

 ## 💌 Contact